carpetri/crime/code_drop_3/README.md

 * Varsha Muralidharan (vm1370@nyu.edu)

 `
-code_drop_2
+code_drop_3
-|-- [1.1K]  README.md
+|-- [ 451]  README.md
-|-- [2.9K]  analyze_crime.py
+|-- [3.0K]  analyze_crime.py
-|-- [ 559]  analyze_taxi.py
-|-- [1.2K]  filter_clean_crime.py
+|-- [4.7K]  bash_profile_dumbo
 |-- [3.4K]  filter_clean_taxi.py
-|-- [ 677]  profile_crime.py
-|-- [1.2K]  profile_taxi.py
+|-- [1.3K]  taxi_zone_centroids.py
 `

 This folder includes code that runs on spark.
-This code drop was focused mostly in relating the 3 datasets, crime, weather and taxis.
-This involved a much more extensive cleaning phase than we expected, so we needed to iterate more in the cleaning.
-Taxi data was specially complicated.
-We had to do a lot of assumptions to deal with the 'ugly' data.
+This code drop was focused mostly in relating the 3 datasets, crime, weather and taxis and simple iterations in the modeling

-This code also includes a first dummy implementation of a linear model that uses Spark's ML-lib.

 ## OUTPUT

-The result of this process leads to all datasets being related.
+The result of this process leads to a new iteration in the modeling phase

-- Taxi  rides have been joined with  hourly weather data form the closest station to the pickup location.
-- Crimes data have now a weather station assigned hourly.